Key takeaways

 Why VR is so effective for warehouse training

-Virtual Reality immerses the learning in a highly realistic experience and enables repetitive practice, so warehouse workers learn the right skills and protocols to be more efficient in their jobs and proficient in safety knowledge.
+Virtual reality immerses learners in a highly realistic environment and enables repetitive practice, so warehouse workers gain hands-on experience practicing and applying the right skills and safety protocols to be more efficient in their jobs and proficient in safety knowledge.
 VR training can significantly reduce training times, safety incidents, and the time it takes to get new employees to an acceptable level of productivity.

 In particular, VR provides three specific types of awareness:

-1. Spatial presence — In a well-designed VR experience, the learner loses track of the fact that they’re in an artificial environment and experiences it as though it were really happening.
+- Spatial presence: In a well-designed VR experience, the learner loses track of the fact that they’re in an artificial environment and experiences it as though it were really happening.
 To be effective, the design of that experience includes convincing visuals, often filmed in the real warehouse environment.
 It also includes a realistic soundscape: the rumbling and beeping of heavy machinery and the sound of co-worker voices in the background, for example.

-2. Self presence — Within the VR experience, the learner doesn’t take a passive role.
+- Self presence: Within the VR experience, the learner doesn’t take a passive role.
 They have agency within this virtual world, able to take actions and interact with the environment.
 For instance, the learner might be prompted to load boxes onto a truck, and by taking this action, receive feedback on how well they performed.

-3. Social presence — The learner can also interact with other people within the environment, having conversations and taking decisive actions.
+- Social presence: The learner can also interact with other people within the environment, having conversations and taking decisive actions.
 An actor portraying a co-worker, for instance, might demonstrate proper lifting technique, then step aside to give the learner a chance to try it — virtually.

 With these three types of presence, the learner becomes mentally immersed in the warehouse environment as if they were really there.
 They embody the experience they’ll have on the warehouse floor or loading dock, gaining valuable, repetitive practice before they hit the actual floor.